-The CCSS (Common Core State Standards) reading measures are comprehension assessments utilizing a variety of text.
-For example, informational text, literary text, and read to perform a task, are all drawn from one of the CCSS Reading measures.
+The Basic Reading measures are comprehension assessments utilizing a variety of text (informational text, literary text, and read to perform a task).
 Each of the measures includes five short prompts with five corresponding questions; the total score is the number of items answered correctly out of a possible 25.

-The CCSS reading measures have informational text as part of them.
+The Basic Reading measures use informational text as well as literary text.
 The measures themselves have 25 questions.
 Of these, the first 10 relate to short literary text, the second 10 relate to informational text, and the last five relate to read to perform a task activities in which students must interpret graphs, charts, and other graphics to answer the questions.

-To find this information, for example, have your students take a CCSS reading measure then go to the Reports tab.
-Click on Groups tab and select the group(s) that took those measures.
-Scroll down the page to the CBMs section and select CCSS Reading.
+You can determine which of the test questions assess which type of text by reviewing the Groups report after students have taken the measure.
+Click on Groups tab and select the group(s) that took the measure in which you’re interested.
+Scroll down the page to the CBMs section and select Basic Reading.
 Continue scrolling down the page past the Summary section to Item Analysis.
 Here you’ll find the break-down of Read to Perform a Task, Informational Text, and Short Literary Text Items.